Italian gastronomy in Quebec: flavors, tradition, and passion

 A regional and diverse gastronomy

-Italy does not speak with one voice.
-In Quebec City, you'll find Neapolitan, Tuscan, Sicilian, and Roman influences.
-From wood-fired pizzas with "00" flour to creamy risottos with PDO Parmesan, each table tells a different story from a different region of Italy.
+Italy does not speak with a single voice.
+In Quebec, you find Neapolitan, Tuscan, Sicilian, and Roman influences.
+From wood-fired pizzas made with type 00 flour to creamy risottos with AOP Parmesan, each table tells a different story from the boot.

 StyleAuthentic and varied